Coastal Foraging

 Warnings:

-Because of how it looks its hard to confuse it with anything else, and since it only grows in salty areas next to the sea it makes it even harder to confuse.
-Marsh samphire grows in soil to salty for most other plants and is normally found in large patches all by itself.
+Because of how it looks it’s hard to confuse it with anything else, and since it only grows in salty areas next to the sea it makes it even harder to confuse.
+Marsh samphire grows in soil too salty for most other plants and is normally found in large patches all by itself.
 The biggest danger from this plant comes with getting stuck in the marsh while trying to get some.

 Gathering and cooking:

-Since rock samphire tends to grow in small amounts its best to go after marsh samphire.
+Since rock samphire tends to grow in small amounts it’s best to go after marsh samphire.
 They taste the same and both have the distinctive salty taste that makes them so good.
 Be VERY careful if you go into any marsh and don’t risk getting stuck for the sake of some wild food.
-Its also a good idea to bring a pair of scissors so you can get a clean cut.
+It’s also a good idea to bring a pair of scissors so you can get a clean cut.

 When you get home give it a wash in some fresh water and boil for 4 or 5 minutes.
 Cook it the same way as you would asparagus with the stems being soft but not mushy.
-It works well on its own or in dishes where the flavour isn’t masked by other ingredients.
+It works well on its own or in dishes where the flavor isn’t masked by other ingredients.

 Kelp